 Product Management Director of IPfolio

-Before you start to work on a feature, use the "Add to Hutte" link appearing when you hover your sandboxes on the "Available Sandboxes" tab.
+Before you start working on a feature, use the "Add to Hutte" link that appears when you hover your sandboxes over the "Available Sandboxes" tab.

 Switch to "Features" and hit "New."

-Next, login to your sandbox from the "Login" button.
-Your first login might require setting up a two-factor authentication, following the on-screen instructions provided by Salesforce.
-You can then perform your work in your sandbox.
+Next, click the "Login" button to log in to your sandbox.
+Your first login might require setting up two-factor authentication, following the on-screen instructions provided by Salesforce.
+Then, you can perform your work in your sandbox.

 👀

-Shortly after performing your changes in the org, they will become visible in Hutte (just remember to refresh your screen).
+Shortly after making your changes in the org, they will become visible in Hutte (just remember to refresh your screen).

-To carry on with your changes in Git, click "Pull changes."
+To continue with your changes in Git, click "Pull changes."
 This creates a pull request.
 You can control its name and message in the "Pull Request" tab.
-As you continue to perform changes, your pull request gets updated and the timeline shows a chronological history of your changes.
+As you continue to perform changes, your pull request gets updated, and the timeline shows a chronological history of your changes.

 Once you’re finished with your work, hit "Close."
-This allows a new feature to be created.
+This allows you to create a new feature.

 To deploy all changes that are part of a feature to your connected production org, use the simple “Deploy to Production" button.